a5c-ai/seed-generic/seed.md

 In addition to the usual instructions, open the following issues

+### Populate the sh scripts

+Populate the sh scripts (./scripts directory) with the right commands according to the project stack, requirements, etc.

 ### Vercel project creation and association (if the stack includes vercel)

 use the VERCEL_TOKEN and VERCEL_ORG_ID to generate a new project in vercel and save the VERCEL_PROJECT_ID in the repo: